On P^1-stabilization in unstable motivic homotopy theory: Weak cellular estimates of the fiber of the unit map

 \section{Weak cellular estimates of the fiber of the unit map}

-In this section, we put everything together to deduce the Freudenthal theorem.
+In this section, we put everything together to deduce the motivic Freudenthal suspension theorem.
 For a pointed connected motivic space $\mathscr{X}$, write

 for the stabilization map, i.e., the unit map of the loop-suspension adjunction.
-Our goal is to, assuming suitable hypotheses on the weak cellular class of $\mathscr{X}$, provide an estimate for the weak cellular class of $\fib(s_{\mathscr{X}})$.
+Our goal is to, with suitable assumptions on the weak cellular class of $\mathscr{X}$, provide an estimate for the weak cellular class of $\fib(s_{\mathscr{X}})$.
 We proceed by a series of reductions.